KillaW0lf04/CryptoTools/README.md

 **Optional Arguments**

-By defualt, a key size of 16 bytes is generated for AES-128.
+By default, a key size of 16 bytes is generated for AES-128.
 However, you may use the --key-size switch to specify between 16, 24 or 32 bytes.

 ```
 python aes.py "Attack at Dawn" "Password1" --decrypt --key-size 32